arrjay/fortunes/README.md

 ========
 A collection of fortunes:

-* lyrics:
+## Lyrics: ##
 A collection of lyrics from pop and rock songs.
-	Also a few from terrible songs to keep you on your toes.
+Also a few from terrible songs and earworms to keep you on your toes.